Anthelios Sunscreen with Mexoryl

 And Mexoryl is convenient: It doesn’t degrade in sunlight.
 One application, and you may be good for 24 hours — even if you swim or exercise.

-The gold standard?
-Anthelios 60 Melt-In Sunscreen Milk.
+The gold standard for Consumer Reports?
+Anthelios 60 Melt-In Sunscreen, without Mexoryl.
 [To buy it from Amazon, click here.]

 Around here, we also have considerable affection for La Roche Daily Moisturizing Cream with Mexoryl.
 [To buy it from Amazon, click here.]